chinamike65/hugo-tuolesi/content/book4/book4en.md

 After he achieved meditation, Master Pabongka taught meditation later, and he often took him by his side to demonstrate the breathing of meditation, etc. After that, everyone came to see and learn.

-(3) How to practice meditation
+##### (3) How to practice meditation

 The method of practising meditation

 The way, the method of practising meditation has already been discussed in the Taoist Taoism when he talked about precepts, concentration and wisdom, and I will simply repeat it here.

-First choose a location.
+First choose an object of meditation.

-We generally take the Buddha as the fixed place, which is to visualize the sitting Buddha Sakyamuni.
+We generally take the Buddha as the object of meditation, which is to visualize the sitting Buddha Sakyamuni.

 It is the size of a thumb or a pea or a bean, and the minimum size is not less than a grain of rice.
 Choose a good location, and then keep your mind fixed on it.

 When breathing, the breath in the nostrils has different sizes.
 At the beginning, you can't distinguish it during the practice.
 As the mind becomes more and more calm, you can gradually feel the thickness and size of the breath.

-When the mind is truly still, the qi becomes very even.
+When the mind is truly still, the breathe becomes very even.

 Then, as the mind stays in concentration, the breath gradually becomes smaller and smaller.